 ATM’s are often available for you to draw local currency using your Visa or Mastercard credit/debit card except in a few countries where it is recommended you have cash available for exchange.

 To keep your money/credit cards/ipod/camera/laptop safe we recommend you purchase a ‘Pacsafe Travelsafe’ product.
 They offer various size portable anti-theft bags that can be attached to the vehicle when travelling and also attached to the toilet/bed/closet in your hotel room when off the vehicle.

 Below is general information and recommendations regarding visas and passports.
 Visas are ultimately your own responsibility to obtain and visa requirements may vary according to your nationality and place of application, so use the information below as a guide only.
 Madventure is in no way responsible for obtaining your visas or passports.

-Budget approximately £300 for all your visas and letters of invitation.
+Budget approximately £400 for all your visas and letters of invitation.

-Please ensure you have 12 free pages in your passport in order to accommodate all the visas and ensure your passport is valid for at least 9 months after your departure date.
+Please ensure you have 18 free pages in your passport in order to accommodate all the visas and ensure your passport is valid for at least 10 months after your departure date.

-You will need approximately 6 passport photos for the duration of the expedition.
+You will need approximately 8 passport photos for the duration of the expedition.

 Alternatively speak with your local Health Professionals for current accurate information.
 You will need to make an appointment with your GP or Travel Clinic and take a list of the countries you are visiting and the approximate dates when you will be there.